Royal Oman Police: Police Aviation Directorate

 The Police Aviation Directorate uses the AgustaWestland AW139.
 It comprises a helicopter fire-fighting service for use in areas that are relatively inaccessible to ordinary fire engines as Oman has a vastly mountainous terrain.
 The Sultanate was one of the first countries in the region to set up this service and several pilots have now been trained to man it.
 The Police Aviation Directorate is to use its helicopter fleet for use in the Flying Ambulance service, for fire-fighting and rescue missions, or to provide monitoring and support services for the ROP's other departments using thermal imaging systems.

 Women in the ROP

-Oman has always strived to provide equal status to its female population.
-The ROP has been no different, with a significant number of female cadres who serve in logistical, support wings as well as in the Traffic police.
+Oman claims striving to provide equal status to its female population.
+There are some women in the ROP who serve in logistical, support wings as well as in the Traffic police.
 The ROP also has an all female music band.
 Female cadres undergo as strict or training as their male counterparts, yet Omani women have come out in numbers to join the police force.